Your complete guide to mobiles in Ireland

 A refurbished phone is a pre-owned handset that’s undergone repairs.
 It has to pass a set of tests to prove it’s in working order.

 Some refurbished phones are like new, while others are older with more obvious signs of wear and tear.
-There are lots of online retailers that sell different makes of refurbished phones, including iPhone and Samsung.

 - Creative IT